The Bamboo Paradox:

 When Shami was about eighteen years old, he’d decided to study in America, and after graduating, he got a job as a computer programmer.
 He was what I now know to be ‘a Responsible Workaholic’ – which is a variety of ‘personality adaptation’ – and he tended to sit at his computer, in his New York employer’s office, from seven o’clock each morning until seven o’clock each evening, wrestling with difficult programming problems.

 He popped out of his office and had a burger for lunch; and again for his evening meal, around five o’clock.
 He worked six days a week, and spent most of Sunday in bed.

 I suggested that he clean up his diet, since his junk food diet was making him angry with his female partner.
 (See Taylor-Byrne and Byrne, 2017)[ii].
 But he said he’d have to walk six blocks to find any outlet that sold salad or other healthy options; and we wasn’t able to spare the time and energy for such a ‘long walk’.
 And, besides, he like burgers, and did not see that diet was a real contributor to his relationship problems.

-I tried to get him to do some regular physical exercise, which would reduce his anxiety and jealousy, which seemed to be driving much of his couple conflict, but he could not be persuaded that it was important to do so.
+I tried to get him to do some regular physical exercise, which would reduce his anxiety and jealousy, which seemed to be driving much of his couple-conflict, but he could not be persuaded that it was important to do so.

 Shami then disappeared again, and I didn’t hear from him for another couple of years.

 The next time I heard from him, he had been medically evacuated from New York to Mumbai; was living in his parent’s pool house, at the bottom of their garden; and sleeping sixteen hours every day.
 He had been diagnosed with ME and chronic fatigue syndrome; and with painful myalgia in his neck and right shoulder, which reduced him to tears when it was at its worst.
 Pain-killing medication only reduced the pain to a small degree.